Special Forces of Zimbabwe: Congo

-Zimbabwean commandos led by Captain Chrispen Nyachiwowo defended Kinshasa at the last minute when it was on the brink of falling to rebels and invading Ugandan and Rwandan army units.
-On this last-minute defense of Kinshasa, nothing but professionalism and history was made, registering Zimbabwean commandos to arguably be amongst the world's best as only 24 men from diamond squadron were used for the 24-hour special mission with 20 returning alive reporting mission complete.
-The mission was very tough as the enemy was just left with but a few hours to declare DRC a colony, Kinshasa being surrounded and overrun by armed rebels until the Zim commandos arrived in enviable style around 12 noon and the following day around 12 noon after heavy fighting and successfully repelling the enemy.
-Nothing but tactical superiority and better trained special men rendered the mission a success.
-The names of these deadly commandos are engraved on a roll of honor at the commando barracks in exemplary remembrance to the High standards and excellence demanded of those qualified to wear the tartan green beret and dagger.
+Zimbabwean commandos led by Captain Chrispen Nyachiwowo defended Kinshasa against rebels and invading Ugandan and Rwandan army units.
 Due to the river networks in the DRC, the Boat Squadron saw extensive use during the course of Zimbabwe's involvement.

 In August 1998, the ZDF had one SAS squadron supporting a battalion of paratroopers defending N’Djili from a Rwandan offensive.
 The Parachute Regiment suffered a heavy blow when 15 soldiers and their CASA 212 were captured after landing on an airstrip already controlled by the invading forces.
 It is believed the DRC government army unit they were supposed to join had defected to the rebels.

-Zimbabwean SAS ambushed a column of rebel Type-59 tanks close to Kinshasa, knocking out the lead tank and creating panic in the rest of crews that abandoned their tanks and ran away.
-When the rebels attacked the airport, Zimbabwean SAS and paratroopers remained in possession of the military side of the airport plus the control tower and eventually defeated the offensive.
+Zimbabwean SAS ambushed a column of rebel Type-59 tanks close to Kinshasa, knocking out the lead tank and creating panic in the rest of crews, who then abandoned their tanks and ran away.
+When the rebels attacked the airport, Zimbabwean SAS and paratroopers remained in possession of the military side of the airport, plus the control tower, and eventually defeated the offensive.

 The battle of Kinshasa was won by the Air force of Zimbabwe, which operated from the section of the airport controlled by ZDF troops.
 It played a crucial role in the securing of Kinshasa as the ZNA could not move since the rebels were all over the place.
 It was the jets of 5 squadron, which played a crucial role together with helicopter squadrons of the AFZ who managed to neutralise the rebels by destroying their tanks and heavy artillery.

 The AFZ gained much respect as they demonstrated expertise and professionalism throughout the entire war.
 It was the Zimbabwean airmen who secured the Matadi corridor, Bukavu and the Inga dam with the support of the Zim commandos, SAS, Paras and Amphibious sqn.

-For more on past operations please see the Zimbabwe National Army page.
+For more on past operations, please see the Zimbabwe National Army page.